Advice On Developing A Small Business Operational Plan

 This is also where you need to identify your economic model.
 An economic model is investor facing and looks at how the business is monetized.

-The business description section also should list the leap of faith assumptions, any strategic partnerships from the Business Model Canvas, as well as the business’s strengths, weaknesses, opportunities, and threats, often called a SWOT analysis.
+The business description section should also list the leap of faith assumptions, any strategic partnerships from the Business Model Canvas, as well as the business’s strengths, weaknesses, opportunities, and threats, often called a SWOT analysis.

 List of Products and Services Offered